-A: Breast reduction is often combined with breast lift.
+A: Breast reduction is often combined with a breast lift.
 Every patient has unique needs based on her individual circumstances that will be carefully discussed during your initial consultation with Dr. Angelina Postoev.
-Besides breast lift and/or breast reduction, she might recommend other cosmetic procedures, such as body contouring or skin resurfacing.
+Besides a breast lift and/or breast reduction, she might recommend other cosmetic procedures, such as body contouring or skin resurfacing.

-Q: Is Recovery after Breast Reduction Painful?
+Q: Is Recovery After A Breast Reduction Painful?

 However, Dr. Angelina Postoev can refer you to a qualified surgeon who accepts insurance in cases when the surgery is a medical necessity.
 We explained it in detail in the “Does Medical Insurance Cover Breast Reduction Surgery?” post.